microsoft/TypeScript/doc/spec/Types.md

 TypeScript supports string, number and boolean literal types, but not regular expression literal types.

-Literal types use the syntax of their respective literal values.
+Literal types use the syntax of their respective literal values and have the identities of their respective literal values.
-For example, the boolean literal type `true` uses the same keyword as the boolean literal value `true`.
+For example, `10` and `1e1` are the same type, even though the two are written differently.

 Similarly, literal types are subclasses of their respective literal values' types: